Victor Starffin: Family

 In 1939 Starukhin married a Russian emigrant, Elena.
-In 1941, their first-born son was born.
-After staying in the Karuizawa camp, Elena filed for divorce and left with Bolovyov for the United States, leaving her seven-year-old son Starukhina.
+In 1941, their only child George was born.
+After staying in the Karuizawa camp, Elena filed for divorce and left for the United States, leaving her seven-year-old son George in Japan with Starukhin.

-The second wife was a Japanese woman Kunie in 1950, whom they met on Christmas at the Russian Club in Tokyo in 1948.
-She took care of his son, and they had two daughters.
+His second wife was a Japanese woman named Kunie. they were married in 1950 and they met on Christmas at the Russian Club in Tokyo in 1948.
+She took care of his son, and they had two daughters, Natalija and Elizaveta.
 After the death of her husband, Kunie worked several jobs to support her family.
+Natalia would go on to become a journalist and write about her father.
+On May 1st 2016 on what would have been Starukhin's 100th birthday she threw out the opening pitch in Asahikawa where he grew up.